Fall Crockpot Recipes

 Ingredients

-• Dried Navy Beans: Classic choice with creamy texture
+• Dried navy beans 2 cups, soaked overnight: Classic choice with a creamy texture

-• Maple Syrup: Natural sweetness with rich flavor
+• Maple syrup ¼ cup: Provides natural sweetness with rich flavor

-• Water or Stock: Helps beans cook evenly
+• Water or stock 4-5 cups: Helps the beans cook evenly and absorb flavor

 Equipment